 Ticks checks are an important piece of protecting your pet from tick-borne disease.
 To check your dog, pet it slowly while applying more pressure than normal.
 Many times, you will feel a bump that you can then look closely at.
 Make sure to check their elbows, inside of their legs and in between toes.
 Those are often ticks favorite hiding spot on a dog.

 At Mosquito Squad, we help protect pets with our effective tick control.
-Our tick services include a combination of our barrier spray treatment and tick tubes.
-The spray eliminates ticks on contact while the tubes get them earlier in their lifecycle.
+Our tick services include a combination of our barrier treatment and tick tubes.
+The mist eliminates ticks on contact while the tubes get them earlier in their lifecycle.

 If you’d like to discuss reducing the number of ticks on your property, please contact your local Mosquito Squad office.